synergycodes/ng-diagram/apps/docs/README.md

 Syntax: `// @section-(start|end):sectionId`

 If there's only one section in a file, the `sectionId` is optional.
-It also applies for other special comments like `@mark` Passing `sectionId` to `<ExampleViewer />` or `<CodeSnippet />` will highlight the code snippet in the specified section.
+It also applies for other special comments like `@mark` Passing `sectionId` to `<CodeViewer />` or `<CodeSnippet />` will highlight the code snippet in the specified section.
 Otherwise, the entire snippet or the only section will be highlighted.

 ##### Mark Substring